Neutrino-nucleus interactions and the determination of oscillation parameters: Implementation of nuclear dynamics in Monte Carlo simulations

-Note that a consistent implementation of the IA requires a careful consideration of the $Q^2$ selection, taking into account the fact that, while the tensor $L^{\lambda \mu}$ of Eq.~\eqref{leptensor} is determined from lepton kinematical variables only, the nucleon tensor depends on the initial nucleon momentum, ${\bf k}$, and ${\widetilde q} \equiv (\widetilde \omega,{\bf q})$, which in turn depends on the removal energy $E$ through its time component ${\widetilde \omega}$, defined by Eq.~\eqref{def:omegatilde}.
+A consistent implementation of the IA requires a careful consideration of the $Q^2$ selection, taking into account the fact that, while the tensor $L^{\lambda \mu}$ of Eq.~\eqref{leptensor} is determined from lepton kinematical variables only, the nucleon tensor depends on the initial nucleon momentum, ${\bf k}$, and ${\widetilde q} \equiv (\widetilde \omega,{\bf q})$, which in turn depends on the removal energy $E$ through its time component ${\widetilde \omega}$, defined by Eq.~\eqref{def:omegatilde}.
 The energy transfer at the elementary interaction vergex is $\widetilde \omega < \omega$, while the difference $\delta \omega = \omega -\widetilde \omega$ provides a measure of the energy transfer to the spectator system.
-The details of the $Q^2$-selection procedure can be found in the paper of \textcite{Jen:2014aja}.
+The details of the $Q^2$-selection procedure can be found in the paper of Jen and collaborators \cite{Jen:2014aja}.

-Unfortunately, the full description of the complex dynamics of nuclear scattering processes requires the use of more variables and observables than just the 4-momenta of the target nucleon, the outgoing leptons and all the produced hadrons and gammas.
+Unfortunately, the full description of the complex dynamics of nuclear scattering processes requires the use of more variables and observables than just the four-momenta of the target nucleon, the outgoing leptons and all the produced hadrons and gammas.
 Hence, the comparison between the observed neutrino interactions and the predictions of nuclear models needs to be done with great care.
 Because neutrino event generators are usually tuned to existing data, the implementation of a new model in an existing framework may result in making the comparisons more difficult.
-Individual nuclear models should be evaluated considering their limitations and the kinematically region in which they are expected to be valid, and must be compared to a set of {\em external} data, when available.
-An example of this procedure is given in Fig.~\ref{fig:electron_data_comparison}, showing a comparison between two different implementations of the SF approach and the results of a (e,e$\prime$) measurement, as well as the corresponding predictions for the outgoing muon distribution in neutrino interactions.
+Individual nuclear models should be evaluated considering their limitations and the kinematical region in which they are expected to be valid, and must be compared to a set of {\em external} data, when available.
+An example of this procedure is given in Fig.~\ref{fig:electron_data_comparison}, showing a comparison between two different implementations of the spectral function approach and the results of a ($e,e^\prime$) measurement [panel (a)], as well as the corresponding predictions for the outgoing muon distribution in neutrino interactions [panel (b)].
 As an external data set, the electron scattering cross sections turn out to provide an excellent validation tool.